-Whilst the Article 29 Working Party and the UK Information Commissioner's Office ("ICO") have indicated that firms may, for the time being, rely upon alternative data transfer mechanisms including standard contractual clauses, binding corporate rules and consent, they have also indicated that Schrems may have implications for future use of these mechanisms.
+We note that whilst the Article 29 Working Party and your own office have both indicated that firms may, for the time being, rely upon alternative data transfer mechanisms including standard contractual clauses, binding corporate rules and consent, it has also been stated that the Schrems judgment may have implications for future use of these mechanisms.
 Although we take the view that these are valid transfer tools, we note that the above viewpoint is also largely shared by the Conference of the Data Protection Commissioners of the German Federation and the German States.
 Additionally, while Directive 95/46/EC provides a range of other derogations that firms can rely upon to transfer data, there may be an issue as to the extent to which those derogations can apply to distributed and immediately available information technology systems which are commonplace in the financial services sector.
 In any event, these alternative measures take significant time to be implemented.